marsfoundation/sparklend-deployments/README.md

 You can read more about this [here](https://forum.makerdao.com/t/mip116-d3m-to-spark-lend/19732#mip116c3-debt-ceiling-fee-structure-10).

-### RateTargetBaseInterestRateStrategy + RateTargetKinkInterestRateStrategy

-Custom IRMs to automate base or kink values to track some non-hardcoded value.
-The base version can be used to set a floor on the DAI market that is the DSR for example.
-The kink version can be used to target some APR + spread which is useful for USDC/USDT/ETH markets to track the safe yield of the asset.

 ### SavingsDaiOracle

 This is the oracle for sDAI which will take the input of a standard DAI price feed and convert it via the `pot.chi` factor.